minakamoto/pcshscr2023/webapp/handson-for-catchup/1st.md

 ### 2. Open your browser and go to http://localhost:5173 to see the application.
 Click the "Get Random Pokémon" button to fetch a random Pokémon from the PokeAPI and display its name and image.

-If you have stopped the app, you can run the following command.<br>
+If you have stopped the app, you can run the following command.
 Make sure the current directory is directly under the React project you created.

 ```sh